sc2046/RQIOW/README.txt

+On my device (RTX 3070) this renders the final scene from the book onto an 800x600 image in ~1.2s, using 1000 samples with a depth of 32.

 Some Notes:
 - The acceleration structure setup consists of a BLAS representing a single AABB.
 Each sphere in the scene